wp-plugins/post-list-featured-image/readme.txt

 Finally a simple plugin that adds the "Featured Image" column in admin posts and pages list.
 It lets the wordpress site owners see which posts or pages have a featured image set.

+Choose between three thumbnail sizes.
+Sort the Post List by Featured Image
+Filter the Post List by Has/Does Not Have Featured Image

 Of course, this is mainly intended for use on the Post List page, since most themes require a featured image be set for the excerpt thumbnail image.
-It doesn't seem like much, and the plugin is truly non-invasive to the rest fo the WP install.
+It doesn't seem like much, and the plugin is truly non-invasive to the rest for the WP install.
 But the value that this simple tool can have on the overall organization for Admins and Developers of WordPress websites is priceless.

-By enhancing the plugin with the Pro Addon, you can easily change, add, or remove images with the Quick Edit feature, directly from your Posts List Page.
+By enhancing the plugin with the Pro Addon, you can easily change, add, or remove images with the **Quick Edit** feature, directly from your Posts List Page, which now includes standard Post Editor Media Library selection.
+Pro also now supports **Custom Post Type** lists.

 == Installation ==